 Setbacks are necessary to regulate health and safety.
 However, as setback requirements determine the buildable area on a lot, they may serve to constrain the number of housing units that can be achieved.
-A PD (Planned Development) district may be used when the site is unique, and in which case some flexibility is desirable to protect site amenities yet provide the allowable development potential to be realized.
+However, Alameda County's setback requirements are flexible.
+A developer may choose to rezone the parcel to a Planned Development (PD) district to maximize the lots development potential.
 As a result, staff does not believe that required setbacks pose a major obstacle to development.